IHE/RAD.IRA/input/pagecontent/volume-1.md

   </tbody>
 </table>

+In addition to the requirements in the Table 1:XX.1.1.1.1-1, when received a DiagnosticReport-open event, the Image Display shall detect if the report context is a new report context or a report context that is resumed.

+> Note: The DiagnosticReport-open event does not explicitly indicate if the report context is new or resumed.
+See [Subscriber Local Context and Local State](volume-1.html#1xx4110-subscriber-local-context-and-local-state) for design considerations.

+If the report context is resumed, then the Image Display shall be able to restore the application to the same state associated to the report context as before the interruption.

 ##### 1:XX.1.1.1.2 Event Producing Requirements

 If the Image Display accepted an event initially (i.e., returning `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Hub using Notify Error [RAD-X11](rad-x11.html).